k0retux/fuddly/docs/source/data_manip.rst

 As a ``value``, you can provide:

-- A :class:`framework.node.Node`: In this case the method :meth:`framework.node.Node.set_contents` will be called on the node with the *node* as parameter.
+- A :class:`fuddly.framework.node.Node`: In this case the method :meth:`fuddly.framework.node.Node.set_contents` will be called on the node with the *node* as parameter.

-- A :class:`framework.node.NodeSemantics`: In this case the method :meth:`framework.node.Node.set_semantics` will be called on the node with the *semantics* as parameter.
+- A :class:`fuddly.framework.node.NodeSemantics`: In this case the method :meth:`fuddly.framework.node.Node.set_semantics` will be called on the node with the *semantics* as parameter.

-- A python integer: In this case the method :meth:`framework.value_types.INT.set_raw_values` of the *INT* object embedded in the targeted node will be called with the *integer* as parameter.
+- A python integer: In this case the method :meth:`fuddly.framework.value_types.INT.set_raw_values` of the *INT* object embedded in the targeted node will be called with the *integer* as parameter.
   (Have to be only used with typed-value nodes embedding an ``INT``.)

-- A byte string: In this case the method :meth:`framework.node.Node.absorb` will be called on the node with the *byte string* as parameter.
+- A byte string: In this case the method :meth:`fuddly.framework.node.Node.absorb` will be called on the node with the *byte string* as parameter.